ArmSoM/documentation/docs/main/ArmSoM Product/aim-io.md

 Shorting pins 10 and 11 to enter loader mode.
 ![aimio-recovery](/img/aim/aimio-recovery.png)

-Shorting maskrom test points to enter maskrom mode.
+Hold down the maskrom button on the aim7 to enter maskrom mode.

 ![aimio-maskrom](/img/aim/aimio-maskrom.png)